73rhodes/dclassify/README.md

 [![Build Status](https://travis-ci.org/73rhodes/dclassify.svg?branch=master)](https://travis-ci.org/73rhodes/dclassify) [![npm version](https://badge.fury.io/js/dclassify.svg)](http://badge.fury.io/js/dclassify)

-dclassify is a Naive Bayesian classifier for NodeJS that goes one step further than your usual binary classifier by introducing a unique probablility-of-absence optimisation.
-In testing this optimisation has led to a ~10% improvement in correctness over conventional binary classifiers.
-It is mainly intended for classifying items based on a finite set of characteristics, rather than for language processing.
+dclassify is a Naive Bayesian classifier for NodeJS that goes one step further than your usual binary classifier by introducing a unique probablility-of-absence optimization.
+It is also known as "the prevalent negative", and is particularly useful in diagnostics.
+In testing this optimization has led to a ~10% improvement in correctness over conventional binary classifiers.
+It's mainly intended for classifying items based on a limited set of characteristics rather than for language processing; for example a prediction based on a fixed set of attributes.

 General-purpose Document and DataSet classes are provided for training and test data sets.

-If the applyInverse optimisation is used, dclassify will calculate probabilities based on the present tokens as usual, but will also calculate a probability-of-absence for missing tokens.
+If the applyInverse optimization is used, dclassify will calculate probabilities based on the present tokens as usual, but will also calculate a probability-of-absence for missing tokens.
 This is unconventional but produces better results particularly when working with smaller vocabularies.
 Its especially well-suited for classifying items based on a limited